 Once you have your core website content in place (and you're tracking it - see Element 3 below) you need to focus on an ongoing content strategy.
-Google always favours up-to-date content but this additional content needs to serve your business goals as well as providing value to your visitors.
-Types of new, regular content includes:
+Google always favours up-to-date content, but this additional content needs to serve your business goals as well as providing value to your visitors.
+Types of new, regular content include:

 • Blog posts

 Key posts and content silos can showcase your difference, and you're 'why', building your site into a useful and logical resource for visitors.